Let's Dance (German TV series) season 10

 The tenth season of Let's Dance started on February 24, 2017, with the first ever launch show and continued with the normal competition from March 17.
 Sylvie Meis and Daniel Hartwich returned as hosts.
-Motsi Mabuse, Joachim Llambi and Jorge Gonzalez also returned as the judges.
+Motsi Mabuse, Joachim Llambi and Jorge González also returned as the judges.

 Couples

 The first twelve celebrities were announced in January 2017.
 While Vanessa Mai and Pietro Lombardi were announced as the final contestants a few days later.
 On February 22, all professional dancers were revealed by RTL.
 Christian Polanc, Massimo Sinató, Oana Nechiti, Erich Klann, Ekaterina Leonova, Vadim Garbuzov, Sergiu Luca, Kathrin Menzinger, Isabel Edvardsson and Robert Beitsch are all returning from last season, Sarah Latton and Marta Arndt are returning after a 2 and 4 years break, while only two new pros (Christina Luft and Andrzej Cibis) were announced.
 Pietro Lombardi had to withdraw from the competition on the launch show because of an injury on his foot.
 He will be replaced.
 He would have danced with new pro Christina Luft.
 On March 3 it was announced that Giovanni Zarrella replace Lombardi.

-On May 23 it was announced that Heinrich Popow would withdraw from the competition due to health reasons including a tendon rupture in his right shoulder.
+On May 23 it was announced that Heinrich Popow would withdraw from the competition for health reasons including a tendon rupture in his right shoulder.
 Owing to the rules of the show, Giovanni Zarrella, who had been eliminated the week before, was reinvited to participate on the show again.